 - Creating a ‘pediatric telehealth network’ enabling rural providers to consult with behavioral health providers and adolescents in primary care offices; and

-- Evaluating the impact of the RAD-IT program on the behavioral health outcomes of 1,500 rural Michigan adolescents.
+- Evaluating the impact of the Responding to Adolescent Depression through Integration and Telemedicine (RAD-IT) program on the behavioral health outcomes of over 2,000 rural Michigan adolescents.